soverenio/docs/docs/miscellaneous/faq.md

 That boils down to defining particular URLs with applications or services which live in the upstreams.
 Applications or services in turn provide one or several APIs that can be called and will be monitored by our gateway.

-We refer to those applications and  services as "data sources", meaning that they provide actual data which Soveren gateway monitors.
+We refer to those applications and services as "data sources" meaning that they provide actual data which Soveren gateway monitors.

-For example, you might have `/some/client/service/get_basic_info?parameters` and `/some/client/service/get_contacts?parameters`, and also `/some/order/service/get_order?parameters`.
+For example, you might have `/api/v1/client/service/get_info` and `api/v1/client/service/get_contacts`, and also `/api/v1/order/service/get_order`.
-Specific data sources in this case are `/some/client/service/` and `/some/order/service/`.
+`/api/v1/client/service/` and `/api/v1/order/service/` represent two individual services or data sources.

 ### 17. What exactly Soveren charges for?